 Acute exposure to high levels of arsenic via the inhalation of dust or fumes leads to gastrointestinal effects such as nausea, diarrhoea and abdominal pain.
 Chronic inhalation exposure to inorganic arsenic is associated with irritation of the mucous membranes as well as being strongly associated with lung cancer.
 Emissions have declined by 80% since 1970.

-Historically the largest source of emissions was coal combustion with other sources being very small by comparison.
-Coal use has declined, in favour of natural gas use.
-Emission rates are typically higher for domestic and commercial combustion, and smaller industrial processes, compared with power stations; this is due to the different levels of abatement of emissions that occur.
-There was a further decrease in emissions between 2009 and 2012 due to reductions in energy demands because of the economic downturn.
-The largest source of arsenic emissions in 2015 is from open burning of treated wood (55% of 2015 emissions).
-The emissions from this source has been assumed to remain at a constant level each year, but its share of total emissions has increased significantly since 1970 due to the reductions in emissions from other, regulated sectors.
-Iron and steel production is the next most significant source, contributing 27% of emissions in 2015.
+Historically the largest source of emissions was coal combustion.
+Coal use has declined, and so emissions from this source have decreased by 94% since 1990, and this has contributed to a reduction in UK emissions from all sources of 71% since 1990.
+The largest source of arsenic emissions in 2016 is from open burning of treated wood (60% of 2016 emissions).
+The emissions from this source has been assumed to remain at a constant level each year, but its share of total emissions has increased significantly since 1990 due to the reductions in emissions from other sectors.
+Iron and steel production is the next most significant source, contributing 20% of emissions in 2016.

 Time series graph

 |Start year||End year||Sector||Information||Impact|